 Getting to and from Split Airport by pre-booked transfer

 Tours and experiences company Viator also offer pre-booked transfers that allow you to get to and from Split Airport.
-These transfers can in fact be booked to get to and from Split itself, or Trogir, Makarska, Baska Voda and Tucepi and both private and shared transfers available.
+These transfers can in fact be booked to get to and from Split itself, or Trogir, Makarska, Baska Voda and Tucepi.
+Both private and shared transfers are available.
 For more details and to see prices, click on one of the links below:

 - Shared Arrival Transfer: Split Airport to Split, Trogir, Makarska,Tucepi and Baska Voda Hotels